Marthe Mercadier: Other

 In 2011, she participated in Danse avec les stars (French version of Dancing with the Stars) and in the Balajo's anniversary, the famous night-club rue de Lappe in Paris.
+She participated aged 82 years old, which made her the oldest participant ever, to date, in the French version of Danse Avec Les Stars.

 In April 2014, her daughter Véronique announced her mother's Alzheimer's disease.

-Dancing with the Stars

-She was one of the contestants during the First season of Danse avec les stars.
-With her partner Grégoire Lyonnet, she finished in the 6th position.

-She participated in 2011, aged 82 years old which made her the oldest participant ever, to date, in the French version of Danse Avec Les Stars.

-This table shows the route of Marthe Mercadier and Grégoire Lyonnet in Danse Avec Les Stars.